 Article 22 Obligation to conduct environmental impact assessments

-1. Parties shall [, as far as practicable,] assess the potential effects [on the marine environment] of [planned] [proposed] activities under their jurisdiction or control [in accordance with their obligations under articles 204 to 206 of the Convention].
+1. Parties shall , as far as practicable, assess the potential effects [on the marine environment] of projected activities under their jurisdiction or control [in accordance with their obligations under articles 204 to 206 of the Convention].

-2. On the basis of articles 204 to 206 of the Convention, Parties shall take the necessary legislative, administrative or policy measures, as appropriate, to implement [the provisions of] this Part [and any further measures [on the conduct of environmental impact assessments] adopted by the Conference of the Parties].
+2. On the basis of articles 204 to 206 of the Convention, Parties shall take the necessary legislative, administrative or policy measures, as appropriate, to implement the provisions of] this Part\.

-3. The requirement under this Part to conduct an environmental impact assessment applies [only to activities conducted in areas beyond national jurisdiction] [to all activities that have an impact in areas beyond national jurisdiction].
+3. The requirement under this Part to conduct an environmental impact assessment applies to all activities that do not fall into the competence of any relevant legal instruments and frameworks and relevant global, regional, subregional or sectoral bodies and] have an impact in areas beyond national jurisdiction].

 Rationale for the proposal, if any.

-To ensure compliance with Resolution 742/249 that mandates that this process and its result should be fully consistent with the provissions of UNCLOS and should not undermine existing relevant legal instruments and frameworks and relevant global, regional and sectoral bodies and promote collaboration and secure universal participation, this agreement should include provissions that: a) Understands that decisions adopted by specialized bodies prevail on the matters of their competence; b) Avoid any action that may imply a sign of interference with the competences and procedures of the corresponding specialized body c) recognizes the needs of developing states, in particular small island developing states
+To ensure compliance with Resolution 742/249 that mandates that this process and its result should be fully consistent with the provissions of UNCLOS and should not undermine existing relevant legal instruments and frameworks and relevant global, regional and sectoral bodies and promote collaboration and secure universal participation, this agreement should include provissions that: a) Understands that decisions adopted by specialized bodies prevail on the matters of their competence; b) Avoid any action that may imply a sign of interference with the competences and procedures of the corresponding specialized body c) encompasses all projected activities